brintoul/TwilioPlayService/README.md

     DELETE  /customers/{customerId} (com.controlledthinking.dropwizard.resources.CustomerResource)

 All resources are currently protected and need to login.
-POST to /auth/login to get the JWT that must be set in a "X-auth" header on subsequent requests.
+POST to /auth/login to get the JWT that must be set in a "Authorize" header on subsequent requests with the format:  "Bearer <KEY>".

 Look in "core" package for model classes which should be JSON to send to PUTs and POSTs.

+POST /auth/login application/json {"username":"brintoul","password":"secret"}

+For now, I can run "docker run brintoul/banaya" to start up the MySQL database.